DmitryOdinoky/sentimentAnalysis/README.md

 2. **Binary Classifier**: Implement a binary classifier using PyTorch to classify text as either positive or non-positive (neutral/negative).
 3. **Evaluation Metrics**: Maximize the recall for the 'positive' class, ensuring that precision is not less than 85%.
 Additionally, report the specificity for the 'non-positive' class.
 4. **Documentation**: Provide a detailed explanation of the approach, including data preprocessing, model selection, hyperparameter tuning, and evaluation.
+5. **Model Deployment:**: Expose the trained model via an API endpoint.
+Provide instructions on how to run the API locally, including sample test cases for calling the model endpoint.

 Trained model final test metrics: